How to Sell a House By Owner in Louisiana: A Pelican State FSBO Guide

 Next: Consult our guide on who pays closing costs when selling a house by owner for more details.

-Finally, a FSBO sale does not mean that a seller won’t need any professional assistance.
-In Louisiana, sellers are not required to hire a real estate attorney, but FSBO sales typically warrant legal and professional oversight of some kind to avoid an abundance of legal risk.
+A FSBO sale does not mean that a seller won’t need any professional assistance.
+While Louisiana doesn’t require a real estate attorney at closing, FSBO sales typically warrant legal and professional oversight of some kind to avoid an abundance of legal risk.

 Most people who sell by owner will need to hire an attorney to review and prepare key documents and make sure paperwork is filled out properly, such as the seller’s disclosures.
 We’ll address what disclosures are required when selling a house in Louisiana later in this post.